Malá Bara – St Peter’s Church

 Architecture

-The church was originally a relatively small building with a very short four-sided chancel ended with a semicircular apse decorated with a brick frieze.
+The church was originally a relatively small building with a very short four-sided chancel ended with a semicircular apse, decorated with a brick frieze and moulded plinth.
 The internal dimensions of the nave were 6.1 x 4.5 meters.
 From the chancel measuring 1.8 x 3.1 meters it was separated by a semicircular arcade of an chancel arch with a moulded jamb and two wall steps.
-A similar semicircular arcade separated the apse from the presbytery.
+A similar semicircular arcade separated the apse from the chancel.
 The upper part of the apse was vaulted with conch and illuminated with two narrow, slightly splayed windows closed at the top with semicircular arch.
-The southern wall of the presbytery was illuminated by one larger Romanesque window with a semi-circular crown, at least one window, narrower and higher, also lit the nave from the south.
-An unusual element of the latter were two pairs of stone seats (sedilia) facing each other.
+The southern wall of the chancel was illuminated by one larger Romanesque window with a semi-circular crown, at least one window, narrower and higher, also lit the nave from the south.
+An unusual element of the latter were two pairs of stone niches for seats (sedilia) facing each other.
 In the plan they were semi-circular, covered with conchs, and their parapets were straight.
 The nave was covered with a flat wooden ceiling.

-At the beginning of the second half of the 14th century, a sacristy and a new Gothic nave, 6.1 meters long and 7.5 meters wide, were added to the Romanesque church.
-The preserved part of the Romanesque nave was functionally assigned to the presbytery and separated from the nave by a new Gothic arcade.
-The Gothic nave was crowned inside with a wooden ceiling, illuminated from the south by two pointed windows with tracery, while the old, Romanesque nave during the reconstruction was covered with a barrel vault.
-The foundations of the Gothic pulpit were found on the south side.
+At the turn of the 13th and 14th centuries, on the northern side of the nave of the church, an ossarium was built on a rectangular plan with internal dimensions of 5 x 2.1 meters, where bones from destroyed graves in the church cemetery were placed.
+Then, at the beginning of the second half of the 14th century, a sacristy measuring 2.4-2.6 x 2.3 meters was added from the north of the chancel, and a new Gothic nave, 6.1 meters long and 7.5 meters wide was built on the west side, which was added to a partially demolished Romanesque building.
+The preserved part of the Romanesque nave was functionally assigned to the chancel and separated from the nave by a new Gothic arcade.
+The Gothic nave was topped with a wooden ceiling inside, illuminated from the south by two ogival windows with tracery, while the old Romanesque nave was covered with a barrel vault during reconstruction.
+On the south side, a Gothic pulpit was placed on the stone foundation.

 bibliografia: